Skip to main content

 Key takeaways

-• Transition words (however, therefore) need a semicolon before, not a comma.
+• Conjunctive adverbs (however, therefore, moreover) need a semicolon before them, not a comma.

 Watch & learn